Anthony Joshua $80m Deontay Wilder guarantee proven, says Frank Warren

 Joshua had initially made the demand in a well-publicized interview.
 The clip has since gone viral after the Briton reversed to turn the deal down.

-The reason Josuha gave for not accepting was the fact he wanted home advantage and didn’t want to fight in America.
+Josuha gave for not accepting because he wanted home advantage and didn’t want to fight in America.
 Memes have been in high circulation on social media once Joshua made a complete u-turn and announced his US debut.

-It’s all turned into a bit of a mess for Joshua as public support in the UK and abroad lowers due to previous statements and actions.
+It’s all turned into a bit of a mess for Joshua as public support in the UK and abroad lowers because of previous statements and actions.

-Wilder, co-manager Shelly Finkel and Warren were even doubted that the offered even existed.
+Wilder, co-manager Shelly Finkel, and Warren were even doubted that the offer even existed.
 The opposite has since been verified by several sources, including Showtime Executive Stephen Espinoza and Whyte.